Home About Us Contact Us Shop Online Policies Product Advice

 • Add to braised courgettes or leeks during the last few minutes of cooking.

-• Add to stuffing mixture for chickens, lamb or fish or slice finely and mix with herbs and slip under the skin of chicken breasts or thighs.
+• Add to stuffing mixture for chickens, lamb & fish.
+Slice finely and mix with herbs and garlic and slip under the skin of of chicken breasts or thighs.

 • Mix with chopped Italian parsley garlic and olive oil to make a gramolata.